mynameisgonz/FastFeet/README.md

 # FastFeet

+NOTE: IF YOU ARE UPGRADING FROM AN OLD VERSION, PLEASE RUN THE "SET" COMMAND AGAIN TO ENABLE THE COMBAT TOGGLE FEATURE OR DELETE YOUR SETTINGS FILE FROM THE DATA FOLDER.

 To install, download the files above and drop them in your Windower/Addon folder.

 In game, load the addon using the command: //lua l fastfeet